-- Hallucinations—hearing, seeing, smelling, tasting, or feeling things that are not actually there
+- Hallucinations—hearing, seeing, smelling, tasting, or feeling things that are not there

 - Delusions—unusual or false beliefs

-- Sudden changes in mood or bizarre behavior
+- Sudden changes in mood or odd behavior

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Information about alcohol use, illegal drugs, prescription medications, supplements, and herbs will also be collected.
-A psychiatric evaluation will be done.
+The doctor will ask about use of substances.
+This includes alcohol use, illegal drugs, medicines, supplements and herbs.
+A mental health exam will be done.

-- Support groups to talk to others who have had similar experiences
+- Support groups—to talk to others with similar problems

 - Mood stabilizers